sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Using Java

-Hopefully you'll find DollarScript a useful and productive language, but there will be many times when you just want to quickly nip out to a bit of Java.
+Hopefully you'll find Dollar a useful and productive language, but there will be many times when you just want to quickly nip out to a bit of Java.
 To do so, just surround the Java in backticks.

 ```dollar